Alexa Collins Sizzles In Tiny Bikini While Driving A Yacht

 Alexa Collins impressed fans with her latest Instagram update, uploaded on Wednesday.

 In the photo, taken in Miami, Florida, the model is seen driving a yacht.
 The blond bombshell appeared to be extremely focused on the task.
-She sat upright on the helm seat, as she gripped the steering wheel.
+She sat upright on the helm seat as she gripped the steering wheel.
 Alexa looked off into the distance with a small smile playing on her lips.
 The background shows clear skies and the beautiful blue ocean.

 Despite the fact that most of the world is experiencing fall weather, Alexa looked like an absolute summer goddess.
 The 24-year-old flaunted her flawless figure in a nude-color bikini, much to the delight of her audience.
 The tiny two-piece left little to imagination, putting her incredible curves, washboard abs, and long, lean legs on full display.

-Alexa also sported a white crochet crop top from the retail company, Revolve.
+Alexa also sported a white crochet crop top from the retail company Revolve.
 She accessorized the beachy look with a pair of aviator sunglasses and a sparkling ring on her middle finger.

 Alexa’s long, blond hair was tousled and windblown.
 She enhanced her natural beauty by wearing minimal makeup, an application that included subtle contour, glowing highlighter, and nude lip gloss.